GSA/plainlanguage.gov/_pages/resources/quotes/historical-quotes.md

 Before using a fine word, make a place for it.<br>
 _Joseph Joubert_

-Use familiar words--words that your readers will understand, and not words they will have to look up.
+Use familiar words—words that your readers will understand, and not words they will have to look up.
 No advice is more elementary, and no advice is more difficult to accept.
 When we feel an impulse to use a marvelously exotic word, let us lie down until the impulse goes away.<br>
 _James J. Kilpatrick_

 Don't use words too big for the subject.
 Don't say 'infinitely' when you mean 'very'; otherwise you'll have no word left when you want to talk about something really infinite.<br>